 The Old Testament is a collection of books written at different periods between 1900 and 4000 years ago.

-What Christians now call the Old Testament is a collection of Hebrew books.
+The book Christians now refer to as the Old Testament is a collection of Hebrew books.
 They were written by Jews for Jews.

 Jesus was Jewish.
 He quoted from these scriptures and maintained their importance.
 He often interpreted them differently than his Jewish brothers, but insisted that he had come to fulfil the scriptures not to destroy them.